 Tourism Impact Report for Oct 2020 (PDF)

-Tourism Impact Report Jan to Feb 2021
+Tourism Impact Report to Jan to Feb 2021

-Travel Patterns Report Jan to March 2021
+Travel Patterns Report to Jan -March 2021

 REGIONAL RESIDENT SENTIMENT SURVEY RESULTS

-Link to the July 2020 SURVEY REPORT
+Link to SURVEY REPORT

 BC PUBLIC PERCEPTION

 To monitor British Columbian’s current views on travel and tourism as well as track travel and tourism behaviour intentions, Destination BC has commissioned biweekly waves of research to track opinions and intentions.

 DESTINATION BC COVID-19 RESEARCH

 Destination BC has built an easy to access dashboard to monitor what is happening in each of our core geographic markets, to inform our approach to recovery and resilience marketing activities.